jetbridge/cdk-nextjs/API.md

 ### Nextjs <a name="Nextjs" id="cdk-nextjs-standalone.Nextjs"></a>

-The `Nextjs` construct is a higher level CDK construct that makes it easy to create a NextJS app.
+The `Nextjs` construct is a higher level construct that makes it easy to create a NextJS app.

-Your standalone server application will be bundled using output tracing and will be deployed to a Lambda function.
+Your standalone server application will be bundled using o(utput tracing and will be deployed to a Lambda function.
 Static assets will be deployed to an S3 bucket and served via CloudFront.
 You must use Next.js 10.3.0 or newer.